milo-ucla/duckhunt/README.md

 # duckhunt
 My first multi-class Java project.
-A basic duckhunt game that uses Java Graphics and other libraries to emulate the game duckhunt.
+It is a super basic stripped-down version of the popular game DuckHunt.

+In order to run the game, you will need to simply run the main class and have the image folder in the same directory as the code.